- 1 eating pumpkin or large, round squash

-2. Place a lidded pan over medium heat.
-Add butter.
-Once frothy, add onion and a pinch of salt.
-Cook slowly till onions look soft and sweet.
-Fold pumpkin in.
-Pop a lid on.
-Let the pumpkin sweat down till it's all mushy, 20-30 mins.
+2. Place a large pan over a medium heat.
+Add a generous chunk of butter and swirl till melted and foaming.
+Add onion and season with a pinch of salt.
+Pop a lid on the pan.
+Cook slowly, stirring occasionally, till the onion looks soft and sweet.
+Fold the chopped pumpkin flesh in.
+Pop the lid back on.
+Let the pumpkin sweat down till it's soft, around 20-30 mins.